 Do you live in or near Sydney, Melbourne or Brisbane and have a stash of Qantas Points that you don’t know what to do with?
 Here are some ideas to get maximum value out of your points balance!

-In this post, we focus on Business and First Class redemptions, as they give the most per-point value.
+In this post, I focus on Business and First Class redemptions, as they give the most per-point value.

-Qantas A330 Business Class to Auckland for 36,000 Qantas Points
+1. Qantas Business Class to Auckland for 41,500 Qantas Points

-Qantas has numerous daily flights from Sydney, Melbourne and Brisbane to New Zealand’s largest city.
-Whilst the majority are run by Boeing 737s, with the same recliner Business Class seat that you would find on a domestic flight within Australia:
+During normal scheduling, Qantas has numerous daily flights from Sydney, Melbourne and Brisbane to New Zealand’s largest city.
+Just over half are run by Boeing 737s.
+They have the same recliner Business Class seat that you would find on a domestic flight within Australia.

-some flights are upgraded to the Airbus A330, featuring direct aisle access for all passengers and a lie-flat seat in case you wanted to take a nap on the short hop across The Tasman.
+However, some flights have the upgraded Airbus A330.
+They feature direct aisle access for all passengers and a lie-flat seat.
+That’s useful in case you wanted to take a nap on the short hop across The Tasman.

-You should not have too much trouble finding award availability on this route if you book in advance, with planning ahead being more important for travel during school holidays.
+You shouldn’t have too much trouble finding award availability on these routes if you book in advance.
+However, planning ahead is more important for travel during school holidays.

-If you cannot find award availability on direct Qantas (or partner American Airlines) flights to the US, then you may consider making a stop in Nadi.
+If you cannot find award availability on nonstop Qantas (or partner American Airlines) flights to the US, then you may consider making a stop in Nadi.
+You’ll probably have a better chance of snapping up a seat on Fiji Airways.

 Fiji Airways flies from all three cities to Nadi and onto Los Angeles, San Francisco and Honolulu.

-Japan Airlines A330 Business Class to Japan for 78,000 points
+4. Japan Airlines Business Class to Japan for 90,000 points

-Qantas also flies from all three cities to Tokyo as well as Sydney to Osaka, so maybe you can fly one carrier on the way there and try the other on the way back!
+Qantas also flies from all three cities to Tokyo as well as Sydney to Osaka and Sapporo.
+So maybe you can fly one carrier on the way there and try the other on the way back!

 You have probably heard about how good Emirates First Class is—well, it is true.